ZigzagAK/ngx_sysinfo/README.markdown

 ===========

 Various information about nginx internals.

-Currently contains information about shared memory usage.
+Currently contains information about shared memory usage (only free pages).

 [Back to TOC](#table-of-contents)